-The District of Columbia Department of Employment Services (DOES), Office of Youth Programs (OYP) is seeking qualified organizations to provide services to District youth through its Pathways for Young Adults Program (PYAP) - Innovation Grants Program -Pilot Opportunity.
+The District of Columbia Department of Employment Services (DOES), Office of Youth Programs (OYP) is seeking qualified organizations to provide services to District youth through its Pathways for Young Adults Program (PYAP) - Innovation Grants Program - Pilot Opportunity.
 The PYAP Innovation Grants Program - Pilot is funded by the Workforce Innovation and Opportunity Act (WIOA), which became effective on July 1, 2015.

-The purpose of this PYAP Innovation Grants Program - Pilot is to support the delivery of innovative workforce solutions that will drastically improve the opportunities for Post-Secondary Education for youth between the ages of 18-24 and/or youth must be a recipient of a high school diploma or GED and not currently enrolled.
-The Post-Secondary pathway under PYAP Innovation Grants Program - Pilot will provide the educational fundamentals around precollege preparation, re engagement with college, educational financial literacy and enrollment in a Post-Secondary Institution.
+The purpose of this program PYAP Innovation Grants Program - Pilot is to support the delivery of innovative workforce solutions that will drastically improve the opportunities for youth between the ages of 18-24 years to provide the educational fundamentals around entrepreneurship, financial literacy, business corporation education, business plan development and to successfully build a business foundation and provide guidance on launching a business to obtain a life-sustaining income.

-DOES OYP will solicit grant applications from eligible organizations to assist youth with entering into a Post-Secondary Institution, while providing support structures to minimize the effects of WIOA identified barriers.
+DOES, (OYP) will solicit grant applications from eligible organizations to assist youth with entering this pathway while providing support structures to minimize the effects of WIOA identified barriers.

-Recipients of the PYAP Innovation Grants Program - Pilot will aid youth in at least one of the two outcomes: (1) In-Program Skills Gain or (2) Enrollment into a Post-Secondary Institution.
+Recipients of the PYAP Innovation Grants Program - Pilot will aid youth in the creation of the business that leads to at least one of the two outcomes: (1) In-Program Skills Gain and/or (2) Credential Attainment.

-Applicants will develop a model based upon a theory of action that supports the PYAP Innovation Grants Program - Pilot logic model listed below.
-The model should address at a minimum the following elements.
+Applicants will develop a model based upon a theory of action that supports the PYAP Innovation Grants Program - Pilot Entrepreneurship Program logic model listed below.
+The model should address at a minimum the following elements: